YasirSiddiqui11/brain-tumor-mri-segmentation/README.md

 ## Conclusions

-This project demonstrates that deep learning-based MRI segmentation can achieve strong tumor detection performance when provided with sufficient imaging data.
-The U-Net architecture proved effective for both single-channel and multi-channel inputs, with the BraTS model achieving 93.64% Dice Score — a clinically meaningful result.
+These results indicate that deep learning approaches for MRI tumor segmentation yield high clinical performance when given sufficient imaging data.
+Therefore, the U-Net architecture was suitable for single-channel and multi-channel inputs, since the BraTS model achieved a Dice Score of 93.64% which is a clinically-relevant outcome.

-The most significant finding is that model architecture alone does not determine performance.
-The quality and depth of the input data matters just as much.
-Moving from one MRI channel to four resulted in a 31.81% improvement in Dice Score without any change to the model design.
+Something of extreme importance that we found in this analysis is that performance does not depend solely on model architecture.
+Importance of Input Data: Just like output, the input data matters too.
+A better improvement I had from going from one MRI channel to 4 was a 31.81% increase in Dice Score with no model design change

-Limitations include the use of 2D slice-based segmentation rather than full 3D volumetric analysis, and the fact that models were trained on public benchmark data rather than real clinical scans.
-Future work could explore 3D U-Net architectures, multi-class tumor region segmentation, and deployment as a clinical decision support tool.
+Other limitations are the use of 2D slice-based segmentation instead of full 3D volumetric analysis, and the training of models on public benchmark data rather than real clinical scans.
+In future work, I plan to explore 3D U-Net architectures, segmentation of multi-class tumor regions and deployment as a clinical decision support tool.

 ---